Death Before Retirement

 Refund of member contributions, plus interest

-Beneficiary (no spouse or partner, or spouse or partner has waived benefit) Refund of member contributions, plus interest
+Beneficiary (no pension partner, or spouse/partner has waived benefit)Refund of member contributions, plus interest

 Your spouse or partner will be entitled to a monthly pension for life or a one-time payment based on the commuted value of the pension.

-The monthly pension will continue even if your pension partner is working re-marries or moves outside Canada.
+The monthly pension will continue even if your pension partner is working remarries or moves outside Canada.
 Commuted value lump-sums are normally transferred to a Locked-In Retirement Account (LIRA).
-Any non-locked funds are paid as a taxable cash lump sum payment or to a Registered Retirement Savings Plan (RRSP).
+Any non-locked funds are paid as a taxable cash lump-sum payment or to a Registered Retirement Savings Plan (RRSP).

 LIRAs have strict rules about how and when the funds within them can be accessed.
 Normally, money cannot be taken from a LIRA until the owner reaches age 50, but you can get more details about converting LIRA funds from the Government of Alberta Private Sector Pensions page.

-If you do not have a spouse or partner (or if your spouse or partner has signed a waiver giving up the right to a benefit if you pass away before retirement), then your chosen beneficiaries will be entitled to a one-time payment based on the commuted value of the pension.
+If you don't have a spouse or partner (or if your spouse or partner has signed a waiver giving up the right to a benefit if you pass away before retirement), then your chosen beneficiaries will be entitled to a one-time payment based on the commuted value of the pension.

 Spouse or partner

-(no waiver
+(no waiver)

-Pension for life OR Commuted value
+Pension for life or Commuted value

 Beneficiary